mdschenck/Password_Generator/README.md

 - WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
 - WHEN I answer each prompt
-  THEN my input should be validated and at least one character type should be selected/
+  THEN my input should be validated and at least one character type should be selected.
 - WHEN all prompts are answered,
   THEN a password is generated that matches the selected criteria.
 - WHEN the password is generated